nolanlawson/promise-worker/README.md

 });
 ```

-Note that you `require()` two separate APIs, so that the library is split
+Note that you `require()` two separate APIs, so the library is split
 between the `worker.js` and main file.
-This keep the total bundle size smaller.
+This keeps the total bundle size smaller.

 ### Message format